 Sure, keeping a positive attitude amid a crisis can be difficult.
 But it’s essential for your immune system and mental health.
 Everyone is struggling to be positive today because of the COVID-19 pandemic’s hurdles.

-yoga and meditation: Yoga is a mind-body discipline that incorporates physical postures, breathing exercises, and meditation or relaxing.
-Yoga can give you peace of mind, relieve stress, and drop your heart rate and blood pressure.
+Yoga is a mind-body discipline that incorporates physical postures, breathing exercises, and meditation or relaxing.
+It also gives you peace of mind, relieve stress, and drop your heart rate and blood pressure.

 learn more about Physical, Mental and Spiritual health benefits of Yoga